End of Summer Sale - up to 20% OFF Bikes & up to 50% OFF Gear Shop Sale

 Shock: The rear suspension on a mountain bike.

-Stanchion: The shiny part of the fork or shock that goes into the “lowers” on the fork and the body of the shock.
+Stanchion: The part of the fork or shock that goes into the “lowers” on the fork and the body of the shock.

-Sag: The amount of travel which is used just by sitting on the bike.
+Sag: The amount of travel that is used just by sitting on the bike.
 Performing a sag test is how you measure if you have enough air in your fork or shock.
 Ideally, you want to sit into the travel about 25-35% of the total travel.

 Shock Pump: The device you use to pump air into your shock and fork.
 Your regular bike tire pump won’t work!